LauraGomezjurado/audio-denoising/README.md

 ##   Project overview

-This repo trains a **U-Net that predicts a soft mask over magnitude spectrograms** and removes the hum while keeping speech intact.
+This repo trains a **U-Net that predicts a soft mask over magnitude spectrograms** and removes the hum while preserving the insturment sound

 *   Input: single-channel 16 kHz WAV
 *   Output: denoised WAV (same length)